 A Primer on DevOps

 The vast majority of developers have never had the opportunity to see what world-class software delivery looks like first hand.
 If you’re one of them, you’ll be astonished by the gap between companies with world-class software delivery processes and everyone else.
-It’s not a 1.1x or 1.5x improvement: it’s 10x or 100x—or more.
+It’s not a 1.1x or 1.5x improvement: it’s 10x, 100x, or more.

-Table 2 shows the four key DevOps Research and Assessment (DORA) metrics, which are a quick way to assess the performance of a software development team, and the difference between elite performers and low performers at these metrics, based on data from the 2023 State of DevOps Report:
+Table 2 shows the difference between elite performers and low performers at the four key DevOps Research and Assessment (DORA) metrics, which are a quick way to assess the performance of a software development team:

 These are staggering differences.
 To put that into perspective, we’re talking the difference between: